act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Passed Example 1

-A video element without audio.
-The text on the page labels the video as an alternative.
+This `video` element, which has no audio, is a media alternative for the text in the page and labeled as such.
+(Passes rule [`Video` Element Visual-Only Content Is Media Alternative For Text](https://act-rules.github.io/rules/fd26cf))

 ```html
 <html lang="en">